-- The IBMP partners will work together to coordinate trapping and hunting activities to achieve reasonable: - o Migration of bison to and beyond the Park boundary to maintain a wild, free-ranging population of bison and support hunter harvest opportunity. - Distribution of bison into habitats available to bison, throughout the northern and western management areas in Montana to facilitate use of available habitat, habitat learning, and greater hunter distribution and harvest.

-- O Distribution of bison that are not harvested or hazed back into the Park, throughout the current tolerance zones in Montana. - o Prioritization of bison removal from the northern breeding area.
+- The IBMP partners will work together to coordinate trapping and hunting activities to achieve reasonable: - Migration of bison to and beyond the Park boundary to maintain a wild, free-ranging population of bison and support hunter harvest opportunity. - O Distribution of bison into habitats available to bison, throughout the northern and western management areas in Montana to facilitate use of available habitat, habitat learning, and greater hunter distribution and harvest. - O Distribution of bison that are not harvested or hazed back into the Park, throughout the current tolerance zones in Montana. - Prioritization of bison removal as specified in the Annual Yellowstone Bison Population Status Report.

-• The National Park Service will:
+The National Park Service will:

-- Minimize capture of bison at the Stephens Creek facility when there are fewer than 200 bison north of Mammoth Hot Springs, Wyoming. - o Coordinate trapping with hunting activities so as to facilitate the distribution of bison outside the Park, throughout the tolerance zones in Montana. - o Reduce capture when hunter harvests are on track to approximate, or nearly achieve, annual removal objectives. - Reduce capture when large numbers of hunters are present, if allowed by totality of harvest success, time of season, and anticipated bison migration. - Not capture a group of bison imminently exiting the Park until the group of bison returns to the Park, unless necessary to meet removal objectives or reduce potential conflicts with residents, livestock, and motorists due to large numbers of bison outside the Park.
+- o Minimize capture of bison at the Stephens Creek facility when there are fewer than 200 bison north of Mammoth Hot Springs, Wyoming. - o Coordinate trapping with hunting activities to facilitate the distribution of bison outside the Park, throughout the tolerance zones in Montana. - Reduce capture when hunter harvests are on track to approximate, or nearly achieve, annual removal objectives and quarantine objectives have been met. - o Not capture when hunters are present, if allowed by totality of harvest success, time of season, and anticipated bison migration. - O Avoid capturing a group of bison imminently exiting the Park until the group of bison returns to the Park, unless necessary to meet time sensitivity associated with capture, achieve removal objectives, or reduce potential conflicts with residents, livestock, and motorists due to large numbers of bison outside the Park.
+Staff will communicate with Tribal LEO staff to coordinate real time capture and hunting interests.